Masthead

 Thanks to the temptations of car boot sales and record fairs I broke the 50 LP barrier within 6 months or so…

-This is where I have got to so far:
+This is where I got to after about a year:

 Albums